Friday, August 28, 2009

 Gully Cricket, as cricket commonly played in localities is called, was made the buzzword and the campaign was built up around it.
 Introducing this simple luxury with a day & night facility twist was sure to win a people of this cricket crazy country over.

-Oval Nest was chosen for the project.
+Firstly, the name Oval Nest was chosen for the project.
 Apart from being strongly reminiscent of Cricket, was also suggestive of comfort.
 The sport with comfort spirit was thus infused.

 The campaign began with teasers of a predominantly cricketing theme.
 Since the launch time coincided with the first ever Indian Premier League matches, capitalising on the new found cricket fever was just the right thing to do for promotions.
 It would ensure strong associations and would make the brand recall value very high.